The best smart plugs right now

 Installation through the Hue app is a little fiddly and, if you just want to control this plug via a device, you’ll need to put it in its own room or Zone.
 If you don’t have Hue already, then one of the other products on this list will do a better job; if you do, then buy this one.

-5. TP-Link Kasa KP303 Smart Wi-Fi Power Strip
+The best multi-way smart plug is the TP-Link Kasa KP303 Smart Wi-Fi Power Strip

 You can plug any multi-way strip into a smart plug, but what if you want to control multiple devices individually?
 The best way to do that is with the TP-Link Kasa KP303 Smart Wi-Fi Power Strip.
 This product gives you three individually controllable sockets all in one neat device, and you get two USB devices for charging, too.
 The main power cable is a little short but that’s our only complaint.